pnutbutterprincess/logseq/pages/plane strain.md

-- [[strain]] in which a geologic body is deformed along a plane with little to no deformation which is not parallel to the
+- [[strain]] in which a geologic body is deformed along a plane with no deformation which is not parallel to the plane